eldub1999/n8n-document-processor/workflows/IMPORT_GUIDE.md

 6. **Extract Text from PDF**: Extracts text content from the PDF
 7. **Transform to Markdown**: Converts the text to RAG-optimized markdown
 8. **Update Document with Content**: Saves the processed content to Supabase
-9. **Choose Embedding Provider**: Routes to Google or Anthropic based on the EMBEDDING_PROVIDER variable
+9. **Choose Embedding Provider**: Routes to Google or Voyage AI based on the EMBEDDING_PROVIDER variable
 10. **Generate Embeddings**: Creates vector embeddings using the selected provider
 11. **Extract Embedding Vector**: Processes the API response
 12. **Save Embedding to Supabase**: Stores the embedding vector in the database